Some of the best things to do with the kids in County Clare

 Moher Hill Open Farm and Leisure Park ensure that children and adults alike get to learn about and interact with their favourite animals in stunning surroundings.
 The pet farm is a great way for kids to learn about animals, such as alpacas, miniature donkeys, sheep, pigs and emus, in an interactive environment.

-As well as animals to see, the farm has a bouncing castle, in-door and outdoor go-karts, ball pool, all-weather outdoor play area and miniature golf course.
-It makes for the perfect family day out.
+As well as animals to see, the farm has a bouncing castle, indoor and outdoor go-karts, ball pool, all-weather outdoor play area and miniature golf course, making it one of the best things to do in Clare for a family day out.
 Check their websites for opening times before you visit as they vary from month to month.

 Address: Moher Hill Open Farm, Cliffs of Moher Road, Liscannor, Co.Clare.